Business

 In the early days of modern digital privacy compliance, privacy policies were largely written for legal protection and served as a disclaimer for companies.
 They explained what data was collected, how it might be used, and which third parties might receive it.
 Because there were few restrictions at the time, organizations were able to get away with phrasings that basically allowed them to do anything they wanted.

 Privacy policies were long, complex documents filled with legal phrasing and broad definitions.
 For most customers, they were something to scroll past quickly while signing up for a service.
 And even when they did read it for some reason, only those with a legal background and a lot of patience could actually understand anything.
 In other words, the privacy policy was mostly a box to check.
+At this stage, trust wasn’t the goal.
+Coverage was.

 Phase Two: Privacy Becomes Part of the Customer Relationship